scramjetorg/raspberry-pi-dash/README.md

 ```
 these values are respectively: chip temperature in Celcius degrees, disk usage and average CPU load.

+:bulb: Note: If you want to dig in, there is [full STH documentation](https://github.com/scramjetorg/platform-docs)

 ## FAQ Troubleshooting :collision:
 ### Why my computer doesn't see the Raspberry?